 Scottish Chamber Orchestra – Biography for 2017/18

-The SCO has strong relationships with many eminent guest conductors, including its Principal Guest Conductor Emmanuel Krivine and Conductor Emeritus Joseph Swensen, Olari Elts, Andrew Manze, John Storgårds, Richard Egarr and François Leleux.
+The SCO has strong relationships with many eminent guest conductors including Principal Guest Conductor Emmanuel Krivine, Conductor Emeritus Joseph Swensen, Richard Egarr, Andrew Manze, John Storgårds and, featured in the 2018-19 Season, François Leleux.

 The Scottish Chamber Orchestra receives funding from the Scottish Government.